 Reading Group: Recovering the Intellectual Origins of Technology

-Apply now to join the Cosmos Institute's first in-person & virtual reading groups
+Cosmos Institute's first in-person & virtual reading group

-Now, at what is perhaps the culmination point of the modern technological project in the Age of Turing, we are invited to return to the history of ideas to reconsider the place of technology in human life: what good it produces, what danger it poses, and what should be its relation to human guidance or morality.
+Now we're living through another such moment—perhaps the culminating point of the modern technological project: the Age of Turing.
+As artificial intelligence reshapes our word, we are invited to return to the history of ideas to reconsider the place of technology in human life: what good it produces, what danger it poses, and what should be its relation to human guidance or morality.

 What Questions Guide Us?